Girish-Krishnan/cse15l-lab-reports/lab3.md

 619
 ```

+**What does it do and why is it useful?**

 This command finds all the lines in the file `ar104.txt` that do not contain the word "gene", and prints the number of lines that do not contain the word "gene".
 The `-c` option prints only a count of the matching lines.
 The `-v` option inverts the sense of matching, to select non-matching lines.
 This is useful because it allows you to find all the lines in a file that do not contain a certain word or phrase.

-*Example 2: Removing all lines containing a certain word from a file*
+__*Example 2: Removing all lines containing a certain word from a file*__
 ```bash
 grep -v "gene" ./technical/biomed/ar104.txt > ./technical/biomed/ar104_no_gene.txt
 ```

 Output: We can check that the word count of "gene" in the original file is 619, and the word count in the new file is 0.

 ```bash
 grep -c "gene" ./technical/biomed/ar104_no_gene.txt

 # Will return 0
 ```

+**What does it do and why is it useful?**

+This command finds all the lines in the file `ar104.txt` that do not contain the word "gene", and writes the lines to a new file called `ar104_no_gene.txt`.
+The `-v` option inverts the sense of matching, to select non-matching lines.
+This is useful because it allows you to remove all lines containing a certain word or phrase from a file.
+A practical situation where this would be useful is in bioinformatics, where you may want to remove all lines containing a certain gene from a file containing a list of genes.

 **Source:** The `man` command in the terminal was used to find this option.
 The `man` command is used to display the manual page for a command.
 For example, `man grep` displays the manual page for the `grep` command.
 The manual page for `grep` can also be found [here](https://www.gnu.org/software/grep/manual/grep.html).